jacob-p-sundance/xvc-pico/README.md

 NOTES FOR FORK:
 Build files are located in ./firmware/build.
-Therefore building the project: cd ./firmware/build, cmake .. , make
+Therefore building the project: cd ./firmware/build, cmake .. , make Clock frequency is controlled in /firmware/CMakeLists.txt, in the line # add_compile_definitions(SYS_CLK_MHZ=200) (uncomment for 200MHz, comment for the defauly of 125MHz)

 This project implements a Raspberry Pico based Xilinx Virtual Cable (XVC).
 It allows using Raspberry Pico as a JTAG adapter for programming Xilinx FPGAs.